 Follow these instructions for freshman applicants if you are (or will soon be) a high school graduate who has never enrolled at a college or university (don’t count college classes you may have taken in high school), and you are a U.S. resident.

-Be sure to submit a complete application by the deadline: The online application (STEP 3) plus all required materials (STEP 4).
+We must receive your complete application by the deadline: The online application (STEP 3) plus all required materials (STEP 4).

 Ohio State’s ACT code: 3312